Cassidy Caron: Royal audience

-Caron indicated that she intended to make a request to Prince Charles and Camilla, Duchess of Cornwall for Queen Elizabeth to apologize to residential school survivors as the leader of the Anglican Church and Canada’s head of state.
+Caron indicated that she intended to make a request to Prince Charles and Camilla, Duchess of Cornwall for Queen Elizabeth to apologize to residential school survivors as the leader of the Anglican Church and Canada's head of state.
 The Prince of Wales and the Duchess of Cornwall were visiting Canada on a tour that partially focused on reconciliation with Indigenous people.

 Personal life

 Education

-Caron received a Bachelor of Arts with a major in First Nations Studies and a minor in history from Vancouver Island University in 2014 and a Master's degree in community development from the University of Victoria in 2022.
+Caron received a Bachelor of Arts with a major in First Nations Studies and a minor in history from Vancouver Island University in 2014 and a master's degree in community development from the University of Victoria in 2022.
 She graduated from Rossland Secondary School in 2010.

 Family

 Caron's family comes from historic Métis Southbranch Settlement communities of Batoche and St. Louis in Saskatchewan.
 Caron's grandmother, Marie Odile Boucher, belonged to one of the first five Métis families to settle at St. Louis.
 Caron's grandfather, Jean-Baptist Caron, was born at Batoche, where his parents, Jean Caron Sr. and Marguerite Dumas, had a house that was destroyed during the Battle of Batoche.
-The house was rebuilt between 1891–1895 and now stands as a feature at the Batoche National Historic Site.
+The house was rebuilt between 1891 and 1895 and now stands as a feature at the Batoche National Historic Site.

 Caron was raised in BC by her mother, Anna Caron.
 She has a sister, Tessa.
-Caron lives with her husband, Paul Robitaille, in Ontario.
+Caron lives with her husband, Paul Robitaille, in Ontario, and they are expecting their first child.